PHYSO 101 – HUMAN PHYSIOLOGY

 Suggestions for success:

-- Answer all Quiz Yourself and Supplemental Practice questions.
+- Read the text; answer the Quiz Yourself and Supplemental questions.

-- Answer and turn in the Discussion questions for each lab.
+- Do the labs; answer and submit the Discussion / Reports for each lab.

 - Visualize physiological processes by drawing diagrams.

-- It is the responsibility of the student to drop a course that she/he are no longer attending.
+- It is the responsibility of the student to drop a course that she/he are no longer attending or participating in.

-- The instructor may drop a student after two consecutive days of non-attendance unless arrangements are made in advance.
+- The instructor may drop a student after two consecutive days of non-attendance or non-submission of assignments, unless arrangements are made in advance.